How Trump's immigration crackdown could slow flood-hit Houston's efforts to rebuild

 In the end, he says, President Donald Trump has to know “it's going to be impossible to rebuild Houston without the labor force of immigrants.
 It is illogical - what he says with his words and what really has to happen.”

-(Reporting by Mica Rosenberg in Houston and Dan Levine in San Francisco; Additional reporting by Ann Saphir; Editing by Sue Horton and Ross Colvin)
+(Reporting by Mica Rosenberg in Houston and Dan Levine in San Francisco; Additional reporting by Ann Saphir and Alex Dobuzinskis; Editing by Sue Horton and Ross Colvin)